 - 1500 mg arginine

 Subjects were given lysine and arginine in the amounts shown above, with and without exercising.
 Their blood levels of hGH were tested 30, 60 and 90 minutes later.
 At 60 minutes, their hGH levels were “significantly elevated”, but only in the group that had not exercised.
 Exercise actually negated the benefits of supplementation in this study.
-I take them after exercise for this reason, rather than before.
+I take arginine and lysine a coup[e of hours after exercising for this reason, rather than right after or before.

 I also Take:

 I also go to bed early (around 10 pm) to catch the natural spike in hGH levels which occurs an hour or two before midnight (but only occurs if we’re asleep).